Help

 <a href="http://cnn.com" onClick="alert('hi')">CNN</a>

 Since onClick events react to a link being clicked on, they are naturally inserted inside the <a> tag.
-Now get ready for something that breaks all the rules.
-The onerror event, unlike most event handlers, is not inserted inside any tag.
+The onerror event, however, unlike most event handlers, cannot be inserted inside any tag.
 It can't, since there doesn't exist a "window" tag.
-Since no such tag exists in HTML, the creators of JavaScript had to devise an alternate way of declaring this event, and the syntax is as follows:
+Since no such tag exists in HTML, the onerror event can only be defined inside your JavaScript code as a property of the window object:

 </script>

-The onerror event is attached directly to the window object, and is declared inside the script tags.
-The code on the right has to be a function call to the function that will be executed whenever the event fires.
+The code on the right is an anonymous function that contains any code you wish to execute when the event fires.
 A picture (or in this case, an actual code) is worth a thousand words, so before anything else, lets first see an example that alerts "an error has occurred!" when a js error occurs in a page:

 <head>